elasticsearchvn/esalert/README.md

 # esalert
 A simple alert tool written in Powershell.
-Inspired by ElastAlert tool at https://github.com/Yelp/elastalert
+Inspired by ElastAlert at https://github.com/Yelp/elastalert

 My idea is to use Powershell script to query data on Elasticsearch and act on the responses.
 It should be simple enough so that anyone with basic Powershell Elasticsearch knowledge can create a rule within 1 to 5 minutes.